AdobeDocs/journey-optimizer.en/help/using/campaigns/create-campaign.md

      <!--If you are are creating an API-triggered campaign, the **[!UICONTROL cURL request]** section allows you to retrieve the **[!UICONTROL Campaign ID]** to use in the API call.
 [Learn more](api-triggered-campaigns.md)-->

-## Create the message and configure tracking {#content}
+## Select the channel {#channel}

-You can now define the content of the message.
+You can now select the channel and its configuration.
 Follow the steps below:

-1. In the **[!UICONTROL Actions]** section, select the communication channel.
+1. In the **[!UICONTROL Action]** section, select the communication channel.

     The list of available channels depends on your licensing model, and add-ons.
 For API-triggered campaigns, only Email, SMS, and Push notification channels are available.